hojichar.filters.deduplication

 - retrieve near‑duplicates in sub‑linear time.

-or Redis index of the generated LSH keys and ask:
+In practice you can keep a single set or Redis index of the generated LSH keys and ask:

 "Does any existing document share at least one LSH key with mine?"